Mahindra EPC Irrigation Ltd Management Discussions.

-EPC Industri Limited became part of Mahindra Group of companies pursuant to Mahindra and Mahindra Limited (M&M) acquiring control and management stake in 2011.
-The Agriculture business vertical of M&M complements the Companys business and provides management bandwidth and competence in marketing and operations, thereby enhancing the scope for development of synergies to create value for the business.
+Mahindra EPC Irrigation Limited became part of Mahindra Group of companies pursuant to Mahindra and Mahindra Limited ("M&M") acquiring control and management stake in 2011.
+M&Ms Agri business vertical supplements the Companys business and provides management bandwidth and competence in marketing and operations, which enhances the scope for development of synergies to create value for the business.

 Micro Irrigation Systems is one of the most effective water saving technologies being used for optimum usage of water and increasing efficiency of agriculture.
 Over a period, micro irrigation has proved to deliver many other economic and social benefits to the community.
 It reduces soil erosion, weed problems, cost of cultivation, labour, energy use and wastage of fertilisers/ nutrient loss, besides increasing productivity of crops.